ImperialCollegeLondon/Design-Engineering-Masters-Project/QandA/README.md

 ### Figures, Tables, etc and their captions?

+If a figure or table is directly referenced and contributes meaningfully to the discussion or analysis, it must appear in-line with the relevant text to maintain clarity and coherence.
-Not part of the word count.
-Should be labelled such that they can be referred to in the main text (e.g. Fig. 1.2).
+Figures should be labelled such that they can be referred to in the main text (e.g. Fig. 1.2).
 It's bad practice to have floating items that are not referred to in the main text body.

 ### What is the role of appendices?